Heijix/nut-lang/CODE_OF_CONDUCT.md

  - respect the ratio N/Files that is given in the section below.
  - the little program has the correct behaviour for all files in examples folder
  - the associated documentation stored in /doc/core
+ - a README file must be present in the code folder that explains how you have written the library (depedency, compile, Makefile... etc)

 ## Other stuff